 Whilst TOTS has only been in existence for a very short period of time, we like to think we and our amazing partners have achieved a fair bit.

-1. TOTS is now the world’s biggest literacy project and is already helping over 300 million children to learn to read!
+- Turn On The Subtitles is now the world’s biggest literacy project and is already helping over 300 million children to learn to read!
 It’s also the most cost effective literacy project ever.
-It has cost under a penny for every child we’ve helped.
+It has cost a small fraction of a penny for every child we’ve helped.

-6. Oak Academies, the provider of educational videos to schools (and lifeline to many frustrated homeschooling parents) has now embraced subtitles to improve literacy.
+- Oak National Academy & GCSEPod, the providers of educational videos to schools (and lifeline to many frustrated homeschooling parents) have now embraced subtitles to improve literacy.
 Love what these guys do (as covid-homeschooling parents ourselves – double thank you).

-7. We’re successfully spreading the word about the power of subtitles to improve literacy with extended features in the Guardian, Observer, Times, Forbes, TES, Daily Mail and over a dozen radio interviews and features.
-Thank you to all the journalists who have taken the time to really understand what we’re doing and why.
+- We’re successfully spreading the word about the power of subtitles to improve literacy with extended features in the Guardian, Observer, Times, Forbes, TES, Daily Mail and over a dozen radio interviews and features.
+Thank you to all the journalists who have taken the time to really understand what we’re doing and why (see our press page)

-9. We have synthesised dozens of academic papers from some of the world’s most prestigious universities on the topic and condensed it, making it easy to understand and utilise for broadcasters.
-Brij Kothari, Kirsty Winship, Nina Hale and Marion McGillivray-Harrison – big thank you to you guys.
+- We have synthesised dozens of academic papers from some of the world’s most prestigious universities on the topic and condensed it, making it easy to understand and utilise for broadcasters.
+Brij Kothari, and Marion McGillivray-Harrison – big thank you to you guys.

 It’s been quite the journey.
 We have even bigger plans for the next phase of TOTS.
 Let’s have a positive impact on half a billion children shall we?